This website (cogitant.co.uk) is owned and operated by Cogitant Limited, a company registered in England and Wales with company number 6756228.

 - Right not to be subject to automated decision-making including profiling: we don’t do this so this right has no relevance to us.

 If you would like to exercise any of your rights with respect to our processing of your personal data, please use the contact information at the top of this privacy notice.
-We will aim to respond to you make within 10 working days.
+We will aim to respond to your request within 10 working days.